 Tariro was part of a team of scholars under the research programme entitled: Farm Dwellers – The Forgotten People?
 Consequences of Conversions to Private Wildlife Production in Eastern Cape and KwaZulu-Natal Provinces.
 The title of his thesis is: Private Wildlife Governance in a Context of Radical Uncertainty: Dynamics of Game Farming Policy and Practice in KwaZulu-Natal, South Africa.
 His thesis focuses on the influence and workings of the policy processes and governance contexts in which the agricultural and wildlife sectors operate in light of the trend of conversion from conventional farming to game farming in KwaZulu-Natal Province, South Africa.

 His academic qualifications include a B.Sc. in Biological Sciences and Geography and B.Sc.
 (Hons) in Geography both from the University of Zimbabwe, a BBA in Marketing from the Institute of Marketing Management’s Graduate School of Marketing, and an M.Phil. in Geography and Environmental Studies from the University of Fort Hare, South Africa.

-His research interests include land and environmental policy, governance issues surrounding sustainable utilisation of natural resources, the social dimensions of biodiversity conservation, sustainable rural and urban development.
+His research interests include climate change, land and environmental policy, governance issues surrounding the sustainable utilisation of natural resources, the social dimensions of biodiversity conservation, and sustainable rural and urban development.